-Heineken launched a campaign on 13 January called ‘Moderate drinkers wanted’ that calls on women to curb men’s drinking.
-Meanwhile, AB InBev is planning to focus its marketing on lower alcohol and alcohol-free options in the UK this year, as it seeks to empower consumers to make smarter drinking choices.
+AB InBev will focus its marketing on its lower alcohol and alcohol-free options in the UK from as early as this month, as it seeks to empower consumers to make smarter drinking choices.